breezynotcheezy/probium/readme.md

 ## ☑️ CLI ☑️

-### To scan a single file
-"probium one path/to/file"

-### To recursively scan a folder
+### To detect a file or folder
-"probium all path/to/folder"
+"probium detect path/to/target"

 ### To monitor a folder for new files